 STIPEND: $5,000 honoraria, distributed in three parts over the fellowship year.
 Fellowship payment will require the completion of an IRS W-9 or W-8BEN form;

-RESIDENCY: Fellows are awarded residency time at The Millay Colony—an innovative seven-acre artists retreat space at the former house and gardens of poet Edna St. Vincent Millay in Austerlitz, NY;
+RESIDENCY: Fellows are awarded residency time at Millay Arts—an innovative seven-acre artists retreat space at the former house and gardens of poet Edna St. Vincent Millay in Austerlitz, NY;

 WRITING SPACE: 24/7 access to AAWW’s space, when the space reopens.
 Given that time and space to write are rare in New York, the Margins Fellows will be given keys to the AAWW Reading Room and workspace;